10 Tactics For Building a High-Performance Culture

 - Investments in training.
 A few thousand dollars and a couple days out of the office for sales, service, leadership, technical, industry and human resources training would surely generate a handsome ROI.
 Employees warm up more to employers who care enough to invest in them.

-- Hold appreciation days.
-Every six or twelve months, salespeople should spend a day in the life of production, and production should spend a day and the life of sales.
-This is the only way each group will understand and have an appreciation for each other’s challenges, struggles and triumphs.
+- Organizing a day of respect.
+This is day when, for example, salespeople spend a full day in the life of production, and production spends a day and the life of sales.
+Doing this is the only way each group will understand and have an appreciation for each other’s challenges, struggles.
 Meetings should be held with each group afterward to discuss what everyone learned.
-The dialogue will surely produce ideas for improving sales, efficiencies, morale, cooperation, productivity, and doing a better job of meeting customer expectations.
+The dialogue will produce ideas for improving sales, efficiencies, morale, cooperation, productivity, and doing a better job of meeting customer expectations.

 - Cleaning house.
 Going through the office to declutter is both healthy and invigorating.
 Unfortunately, this may also include replacing employees who no longer provide real value to the company.
 Top-producers expect management to release dead weight.